-Probably the most common question non-writers ask writers is “Where do you get your ideas?”
-The best answer I’ve heard recently is “There’s a store down the street with a 2-for-1 offer…”) New writers ask a similar question: “What should I write about?”
+Probably the most common question non-writers ask writers is “Where do you get your ideas?” (“Well, there’s a store down the street with a 2-for-1 offer…”) New writers ask a similar question: “What should I write about?”

 The truth is, ideas come from anywhere.
 They’re cheap.
 A dime a dozen is way overpriced.
 You can get ideas by reading the paper, watching the news, reading books, and surfing the Internet.
 You can get ideas from dreams, from friends, from life experience.

 The critical thing is that you find an idea you’re passionate about — one that excites you, that keeps you awake, that grabs hold and just won’t let go.
 THAT is the kind of idea that will hold your interest through the long process of writing a novel.

 When I get that idea, I write it down so I don’t forget about it, but I don’t rush to start the story.
 I’m a plotter, remember.
 First I hold onto the idea, mull it, savor it.
 I play “What if?”
 If I have flashes of insight or interesting ideas, I write those down too.
 Those ideas may not find their way into the story, but they may be springboards for ideas that do.

 I’ll talk more about brainstorming and developing the idea in a later post.
 Right now I want to focus more on the idea itself and some things you should consider when choosing an idea to develop.

 Peruse your bookshelves.
 What do you read?
 Got a whole bookcase of mysteries?
 Does fantasy line the shelves from top to bottom?
 Are your tastes more erudite showing a love of the classics?
 Maybe YA and middle-grade fiction are still your favorite stories.